swamp/swamp/docs/core_principles.md

   having the managing of collections like stacks and lists spread out on to very small "entities".

 - **heap allocation** during runtime.
-It shouldn't be needed, except for things like string appends?
+It can be done in the engine for certain containers, like SlotMap or similar concepts.

-- **variable sized heap allocations**.

 - **garbage collection**.
 Even though it is allocated in an arena and the garbage collection is just one root, it still takes time to do a deep clone of